Federal judge extends order blocking Trump from deploying National Guard troops to Portland

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s John Fritze, Dalia Faheid, Jason Kravarik, Elizabeth Wolfe and Andy Rose contributed to this report.
+CNN’s John Fritze, Dalia Faheid, Jason Kravarik, Elizabeth Wolfe, Andy Rose and Caroll Alvarado contributed to this report.